 Evaluation Strategy: Written and practical skill testing is conducted at the completion of the course.
 Students must obtain a score of 70% or better on the final exam.

 Course Content:

 Title: Introduction

-At the conclusion of this lecture, the student will explain the purpose of rope rescue operations and the requirements students must fulfill to successfully complete the course.
+At the conclusion of this module, the student will explain the purpose of rope rescue operations and the requirements students must fulfill prior to attending the traditional class.

 Module: 2 Title: Safety